Mending the Circle

 Revitalize Native plant species, and the rich cultural knowledge of stories, songs, recipes, and practices that go with traditional foodways.

 Improve health and environmental justice in the Bay Area Native community through our regional and global partnerships with Tribes, Indigenous Peoples, and non-Native allies.

 Our teaching garden

-Through our partnerships with Indigenous communities and the Indian Valley Organic Farm & Garden, College of Marin, and Conservation Corps North Bay, The Cultural Conservancy provides unique opportunities for the cross-tribal, cross-generational Native community to come together and share foods, Indigenous farming knowledge, stories, and songs.
-We co-steward 1.5 acres of land, including a Three Sisters Foodway Garden with culturally significant, heirloom varieties of indigenous food plants, including Seneca White Corn, Tepary Beans, Taos Blue Hubbard Squash, Quinoa, Hopi Blue Dye Sunflowers, and other native foods and medicines.
-Additionally, we started an Ethnobotany Teaching Garden with local, culturally-significant plants: Manzanita, Soap Root, Oregon Grape, and Elderberry.
+Through our partnerships with Indigenous communities and the Indian Valley Organic Farm & Garden and the College of Marin, The Cultural Conservancy provides unique opportunities for the cross-tribal, cross-generational Native community to come together and share foods, Indigenous farming knowledge, stories, and songs.
+We co-steward 1.5 acres of land, including a Three Sisters Foodways Garden with culturally significant, heirloom varieties of indigenous food plants, including Seneca White Corn, Tepary Beans, Taos Blue Hubbard Squash, Quinoa, Hopi Blue Dye Sunflowers, and other native foods and medicines.
+Additionally, we are planning an Ethnobotany Teaching Garden with local, culturally-significant plants: Manzanita, Soap Root, Oregon Grape, and Elderberry.

 OUR NATIVE COMMUNITY SUPPORTED AGRICULTURE (CSA) WORK

 Fresh, organic produce and native foods delivered each month to local Native youth groups, health and cultural centers, and families in the Bay Area.
 Through our Native CSA Intern Program, youth learn about the intricacies of native and organic foods, organic farming, and bring their knowledge to community members while delivering fresh produce from the farm to urban site locations.